rdmtc/node-red-contrib-german-holidays/README.md

 ## Implemented Nodes

-- german-holidays Node -get german holidays on any input
+- holidays Node -get holidays on any input

 ## How to use